JeffLiu114514/173-project4-database-model-using-C/Readme.txt

 I made it more complex with reference to djb2 hash function by temp = (temp * 33 ^ (int) key[i]) % tableSize;
 so that their hash value won't be the same.

+Note that when you are testing part2 requirement2 i.e. “Where is Name at Hour on Day?” by entering "R. Zmolek", "M", "900", it yields no result because Zmolek's DSCC201 was deleted in part1 by delete(<"DSCC201", *, *>, Course-Day-Hour).
+We thought it was a bug and spent lots of time debugging.
+Please refer to the database after deletion and insertion operation from part1 when testing part2.